diwakarsandhu1/a3-experiment/README.md

 ![Results Page](img/results.png)

 ## Conditions (Visualizations Tested)
-**Overall Goal:** To test how visualization design affects ratio-judgement accuracy, with our overall hypothesis being that the closer the two marked values are (spatially), the easier it is to compare their lengths and estimate the ratio, leading to a lower log2error.
+**Overall Goal:** To test how visualization design affects ratio-judgement accuracy, with our overall hypothesis being that the closer the two marked values are spatially because of the type of visualization, the easier it is to compare their lengths and estimate the ratio, leading to a lower log2error.

 ### 1. Bar Chart
-**Hypothesis:** Participants will be the least accurate in this condition because although the marked values are shown as simple heights/lengths from a common baseline, they can be spatially far away, making it difficult to calculate the ratio between the smaller and larger.
+**Hypothesis:** Participants will be the least accurate in this condition because although the marked values are shown as simple heights/lengths from a common baseline, they can be spatially far away because of the distance between the bars, making it difficult to calculate the ratio between the smaller and larger.
 ![Bar Chart](img/bar.png)

 ### 2. Comparative Bar Chart